mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 On TP-Link switches and some others, each port also has a **PVID**, or port VLAN identifier.
 When packets enter the switch through the given port, the switch adds the specified PVID to the packet as a VLAN tag.

+Other systems use the terms "trunk port," which TP-Link no longer uses.
+My understanding is that a "trunk port" is equivalent to a tagged port.
+Except it's not because you have to declare which VLANs it's part of?

 ### Examples

 * I connect a desktop PC to port 1 on on a managed switch, and port 1 is in VLAN 10 as an untagged port and specifies a PVID of 10.